 11. A random word is extracted from the first site and used as the query in a Bing search.

-Double Check that in the plugin If you've Set an Extracted Variable in Code, type the variable name in the text box (without the $ notation), click on the brackets and then Set:
+If you have Set an Extracted Variable in Code, type the variable name in the text box (without the $ notation), click on the brackets and then Set:

 1. Create an advanced verification for an attribute of an element (e.g. Title).